Uzmakh/Task-02-Portfolio-Website/README.md

 Go to Extensions > Apps Script

-Replace the default code with:
+Replace the default code with: (continued...)